 Violin and Viola

-Violist Bronwyn Kure is an active soloist, chamber musician, orchestral player and teacher in the Baltimore area.
-Her love of people and music has led her to find new ways to communicate with others through music.
-Originally from rural Canada, she attended the Victoria Conservatory and received her Diploma in Music Performance and is now pursuing her Bachelor in Music Performance at the Peabody Conservatory.
+Violist Bronwyn Kure is an active soloist and chamber musician in Baltimore.
+Originally from rural Canada, she attended the Victoria Conservatory and received her Diploma in Music Performance.
+She is now pursuing a Master of Music Performance degree at the Peabody Conservatory.

-Bronwyn has played as a soloist with the Red Deer Symphony Orchestra, and the Sydney Classical Orchestra as well as solo performances with the Victoria Conservatory’s Thursday Recital Series, Cheminais Prodigious Talent Concert Series, Peabody Pop-Up Concerts and Yellow Barn Music Hall Concert Series.
+Bronwyn has played as a soloist with the Red Deer Symphony Orchestra, and the Sydney Classical Orchestra as well as solo performances with the Victoria Conservatory’s Thursday Recital Series, the Cheminais Prodigious Talent Concert Series, and Peabody Pop-Ups.

 Phil’s Bio is coming soon.